How to Apply

 Note: Families interested in transferring after the start of the 9th grade year should visit our transfer student page for more information on the transfer student application process.

 (Steps 1-3 may be completed in any order.)

 4. Check the mail.
-Admission decisions will be mailed approximately two weeks after all materials are received.
+Admission decisions will be mailed approximately two weeks after each application deadline.